 Place name studies aka toponomy are/is interesting, but the 10 minute lecture didn’t yield up much beyond dividing names into nature names and culture names (with subdivisions for settlements: hamlets, farms…nations | fields), offering up the concepts of typologies and chronologies and affirming the need for insights into cultural geography to be able to contextualise place names properly.
 See Linguistic patterns in the place-names of Norway and the Northern Isles as an introduction, plus the British Museum’s Discover Nordic place names map and the Viking Network on placenames.
 Update from serendipity corner: tying place names in with memory and mapping we have Mapping, Beirut-style: how to navigate a city without using any street names.

 Danish sources: Navn.ku.dk (Names in Denmark) and Stednavne, plus Forstadmuseet’s List of local placenames and piece on the etymology of Hvidovre.
-Robert Macfarlane’s Landmarks strays into this area – see his word-hoard, plus The landreader project, and my pending Faroese glossary.
+Robert Macfarlane’s Landmarks strays into this area – see his word-hoard, plus The landreader project.
 Lieven Ameel has looked at toponyms as triggers for a sense of place.
 Latest finds: Key to English place names and female placenames analysis.

 It’s a thing